 Creating and moderating a LinkedIn Group may seem a daunting task.
 Yet the benefits for industry figures, companies and organisations can also be substantial.
 By the end of this article you will have a much clearer understanding of whether LinkedIn Group ownership is for you - and if so, how to establish a group in such a way that it does not become a full time job just to administer...

-I have an extensive LinkedIn network of ~10,000 first degree connections, built up from over a decade of interacting with candidates and recruiters all around the world.
-That's a huge number I realise, but these are predominantly loyal readers of my online careers sites or people I've met at careers fairs and industry conferences.
+At the time of writing, I have an extensive LinkedIn network of ~10,000 first degree connections, built up from over a decade of interacting with candidates and recruiters all around the world.
+That's a sizeable number I realise, but these are predominantly loyal readers of my online careers sites or people I've met at careers fairs and industry conferences.
 I stress this simply because my approach to LinkedIn Groups is selective - quality rather than quantity.
 I'd hate for you to be put off the rest of this article thinking my approach is at odds with yours.

 Anyway, midway through April 2012 this Social-Hire site came out of beta testing, as a place where candidates and recruiters could discreetly discuss potential career moves.
 Around the same time we created our LinkedIn Group Ask Me About Careers At... - the aim of which was to complement the site here and allow candidates and recruiters to have those discussions over on LinkedIn if they preferred.